SERP helps local businesses to improve fleet safety

 Free workshops for management and front line staff are also available, ensuring that everyone involved is aware of their level of responsibility and best practice.

-Cllr Lesley Wagland, chair of the SERP Board, said: “We have set the people of Essex, Southend and Thurrock an incredibly challenging goal to reduce fatal and serious road casualties to the only acceptable number – which is Zero.
+A SERP spokesperson said: “We have set the people of Essex, Southend and Thurrock an incredibly challenging goal to reduce fatal and serious road casualties to the only acceptable number – which is Zero.

 “With every third crash involving someone at work it is vital that we work with local organisations and businesses to reduce casualties and save lives.